 Once you schedule these in your calendar, list everything you need to do to make each one of those things happen.
 Focus on one event at a time, starting with the ones that are scheduled to happen first.
 Answer questions like… How are you going to promote it on social media?
 What do you need to order/reserve?
 Who can you bring on board to help you and delegate things to?
 What email automation do you need in place to ensure good communication, leading up to the event and afterwards?

 For the month of May in Hub, we are focused on helping Hubsters create a Marketing Strategy so they can realize the benefits listed above.
 If you’re all over the place with your marketing and never confident that what you’re doing is achieving the results that you want, join Hub.
-For only $99, you can get in there where we’ll walk you through step-by-step in creating your Marketing Strategy.
+For only $10 for the first month, you can get in there where we’ll walk you through step-by-step in creating your Marketing Strategy.

 If you’ve got questions, we’re always happy to jump on a call with you.
 Use this link to schedule at your convenience.